 Field technicians travel to construction sites to troubleshoot equipment problems.

 Fire protection installers apply or install fire protection systems in domestic or commercial buildings.

-Floor Layers are trained in laying floor coverings and floor finishes.
+Floor layers are trained in sub-floor preparations and laying floor coverings.

 Formworkers make temporary structures out of wood or metal for use in moulding concrete.

 From new builds to complex, multiple sites, gas service installers work on a variety of projects, installing gas services.

 General construction operatives do a range of jobs on a building site.

 Geo-technical engineers analyse soil, rock, groundwater and other earth materials prior to major construction projects.